justinmeiners/efficient-programming-with-components/16_optimizing_stable_sort.md

 There's lots of things to do.
 How should we go about it?
-The problem the problem with programming, specifically designing components and decomposing the system is that you do not know what is right in isolation.
+The problem with programming, specifically designing components and decomposing the system is that you do not know what is right in isolation.
 You never know what the correct interface is until you see it in other algorithms,